vinirossa/software-engineering/design-patterns.md

 ### State

-Alter an object's behavior when its internal state changes, machines with no memory.
+Alter an object's behavior at runtime when its internal state changes.

 > The state is not an enum or property, it is an object.
 Therefore, it replaces a conditional with polymorphism.